UPDATED: May 18, 2022

 Among the college class of 2019, almost 70% of students took out student loans, and they graduated with an average debt of $29,900, including both private and federal debt, according to Student Loan Hero/Lendingtree.
 As a result, 45 million U.S. borrowers owe more than $1.64 trillion in student loan debt.
 That’s about $587 billion more than the total U.S. credit card debt.

 Parents also took out loans to help their children pay for college.
-About 14% of the parents of students who graduated last year took out an average of $37,200 in federal parent PLUS loans.
+About 14% of the parents of students who graduated in 2019 took out an average of $37,200 in federal parent PLUS loans.
 Direct PLUS Loans are federal loans that parents of dependent undergraduate students can use to help pay for college or career school.
 PLUS loans can help pay for education expenses that are not covered by financial aid.

 Need for Private Student Loans